 Molecular interactions are the fundamental basis upon which life exists.
-More specifically, interactions between specific atoms (as defined by their subatomic particles) make up the foundational framework of the biophysical properties of life.
+More specifically, interactions between atoms are the framework of the biophysical properties of life.
 A vast array of molecules are involved in sustaining life, ranging from smaller molecules (such as H₂O, glucose, individual amino acids, lipids, etc.) to larger and more complex macromolecules (such as proteins, DNA, RNA, etc.).
 The known atomic composition of these molecules in combination with properties of molecular physics can be used to generate computational simulations reflecting their natural existence.